 These are just a few of the things that can positively impact the multiple you can sell for.

-Understand The SDE Multiple You Can Sell For
+Understand Your SDE Multiple

 By knowing what an SDE multiple is and what it is impacted by, you will be able to better control the multiple you will be able to sell your business for by preparing ahead.